liveview-native/live_view_native/guides/ex_doc_notebooks/stylesheets.md

 """
 ```

-The DSL drops the `.` dot before each modifier, but otherwise remains mostly the same.
-For this reason, we don't separately document every modifier, as you can generally translate SwiftUI examples into the DSL syntax.
+The DSL (Domain Specific Language) used in LiveView Native drops the `.` dot before each modifier, but otherwise remains largely the same.
+We do not document every modifier separately, since you can translate SwiftUI examples into the DSL syntax.

-There can be edge cases for modifier argument values not-compatible with Elixir terms, but that's beyond the scope of this guide.
-For the most part, you can write your native templates in such as way that this is a non-issue.
+There are instances where modifier argument values are not compatible with Elixir terms, but these are infrequent and beyond the scope of this guide.
+In most cases, you can write your LiveView Native templates in such a way that this is a non-issue.

 For more, you can find documentation and examples of modifiers on [Apple's SwiftUI documentation](https://developer.apple.com/documentation/swiftui) which is comprehensive and thorough, though it may feel unfamiliar at first for Elixir Developers when compared to [HexDocs](https://hexdocs.pm/).